Liverpool: Media

-LOCAL TV Liverpool is a local television station serving Liverpool City Region and surrounding areas.
+Liverpool TV is a local television station serving Liverpool City Region and surrounding areas.
 The station is owned and operated by Made Television Ltd and forms part of a group of eight local TV stations.
 It broadcasts from studios and offices in Liverpool.

 The ITV region which covers Liverpool is ITV Granada.
 In 2006, the Television company opened a new newsroom in the Royal Liver Building.
-Granada's regional news broadcasts were produced at the Albert Dock News Centre during the 1980s and 1990s.
+Granada's regional news broadcasts were produced at the Royal Albert Dock News Centre during the 1980s and 1990s.
 The BBC also opened a new newsroom on Hanover Street in 2006.

-ITV's daily magazine programme This Morning was broadcast from studios at Albert Dock until 1996, when production was moved to London.
+ITV's daily magazine programme This Morning was broadcast from studios at Royal Albert Dock until 1996, when production was moved to London.
 Granada's short-lived shopping channel "Shop!" was also produced in Liverpool until it was cancelled in 2002.

 Liverpool is the home of the TV production company Lime Pictures, formerly Mersey Television, which produced the now-defunct soap operas Brookside and Grange Hill.
 It also produces the soap opera Hollyoaks, which was formerly filmed in Chester and began on Channel 4 in 1995.
 All three series were/are largely filmed in the Childwall area of Liverpool.

-Radio stations include BBC Radio Merseyside, Liverpool Live Radio, Melodic Distraction, In Demand Radio, Capital Liverpool, Radio City and Greatest Hits Radio Liverpool & The North West.
-The last two are owned by Bauer and located in Radio City Tower which, along with the two cathedrals, dominates the city's skyline.
+Radio stations include BBC Radio Merseyside, Hits Radio Liverpool, Greatest Hits Radio, Capital Liverpool, In Demand Radio and Liverpool Live Radio.